DangLeUyen/WLDA/README.md

 ```
 In `/src` folders:
 - `mylda.py` contains the implementation of the LDA (Linear Discriminant Analysis) algorithm.
-- `wlda.py` contains the implementation of the WLDA (Weighted missing Linear Discriminant Analysis) algorithm.
+- `wlda.py` contains the implementation of the WLDA algorithm.
 - `dpers.py` implements the DPER algorithm for computing the covariance matrix used in the WLDA.
 - `shapvalues.py` calculates Shapley values.
 Shapley values are a method from cooperative game theory applied in machine learning to explain the prediction of a model by attributing the outcome to different features.